 Algarve…this is the gorgeous coastline of southern Portugal.
 Not only can you relax on the beaches, but you can tour the towns that dot the coast, go hiking, play golf, and explore the limestone grottoes.

-Top Experiences: Relax on the beach at Praia Sao Rafael, visit the towns of Faro, Lagos, and Tavira, hike the Seven Hanging Valleys coastal trail, and visit Benagil Cave.
+Top Experiences: Relax on the beach at Praia do Camilo, visit the towns of Faro, Lagos, and Tavira, visit Ponta da Piedade, hike the Seven Hanging Valleys Trail, and visit Benagil Cave.

 6. The Wild Atlantic Way, Ireland